oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

    ![Oracle Cloud console, Cloud Shell](images/3-3-3-cloudshell.png " ")

-     >***NOTE***: If you need to modify the YAML file after once applied, first run the command below to remove the objects, modify the file, then rerun the above command to re-apply the YAML.
+     >**Note:** If you need to modify the YAML file after once applied, first run the command below to remove the objects, modify the file, then rerun the above command to re-apply the YAML.
      kubectl delete -f ~/sb-hol/apmlab-fss.yaml

 ## **Task 5**: Add volumes to Kubernetes pods